centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 Cards are to be used to apply a container around a related grouping of information.
 Achieve this through a combination of imagery, illustrations and typography.

+## ns-caveat

+> Caveats provide additional information and legal details to content.

+Caveats link to content in the page, providing more information about legality and eligibility, by separating it to the bottom of the page.

 <!---Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. --->